Crasader/thread-safe-containers/CircularBuffer/Readme.md

 |Insert	  |	push     | O(1)       |						   											   |

 ## Limitations
-1. It is assumed the circular buffer will always be sorted by time.
+* It is assumed the circular buffer will always be sorted by time.
 This is assumed because newer data will have a later time stamp (bigger number) and will be inserted after older data.
-2. The size of the buffer must be known at compile time
+* The size of the buffer must be known at compile time
+* Time_point must be used as the key.
+I could not think of any other key that may be used.
+If there is one then the key could be changed to a templated type

 ## Notes